 On January 16, 2024, we completed a public offering of: (i) an aggregate of 3,802,025 shares of our common stock at a public offering price of \$35.50 per share, including the underwriters' full exercise of their option to purchase 633,750 additional shares of common stock, and (ii) pre-funded warrants to purchase 1,056,725 shares of common stock at a public offering price of \$35.4999 per share of common stock underlying the warrants.
 The purchase price per share of each pre-funded warrant represents the per share offering price for the common stock, less the \$0.0001 per share exercise price of each underlying share.
 Total net proceeds generated from the offering were approximately \$161.6 million, after deducting underwriting discounts, commissions and other offering expenses payable by us.
+As of June 30, 2024, 152,145 warrants associated with this offering were exercised on a cashless basis with no cash proceeds received by the Company.

 In March 2024, we entered into an Open Market Sale Agreement, or the 2024 Sales Agreement, with Jefferies, to provide for the offering, issuance, and sale of up to an aggregate amount of \$150.0 million of common stock in at-the-market offerings.
-During the three months ended March 31, 2024, we issued and sold an aggregate of 17,662 shares under the 2024 Sales Agreement for aggregate net proceeds of \$0.9 million, after deducting commissions and offering expenses payable by us.
+During the six months ended June 30, 2024, we issued and sold an aggregate of 17,662 shares under the 2024 Sales Agreement for aggregate net proceeds of \$0.9 million, after deducting commissions and offering expenses payable by us.
+We did not make any sales under the 2024 Sales Agreement during the three months ended June 30, 2024.

 On April 2, 2024, we completed a public offering of: (i) an aggregate of 3,849,558 shares of our common stock at a public offering price of \$56.50 per share, including the underwriters' full exercise of their option to purchase 530,973 additional shares of common stock, and (ii) pre-funded warrants to purchase 221,238 shares of common stock at a public offering price of \$56.4999 per share of common stock underlying the warrants.
 The purchase price per share for each pre-funded warrant represents the per share offering price for the common stock, less the \$0.0001 per share exercise price of each underlying share.
-Total net proceeds generated from the offering were approximately \$215.8 million, after deducting underwriting discounts, commissions and other offering expenses payable by us.
+Total net proceeds generated from the offering were approximately \$216.0 million, after deducting underwriting discounts, commissions and other offering expenses payable by us.